Controversies about Opus Dei: Allegations of aggressive recruiting

-Allegations of being highly controlling
+Allegations of coercion

 Critics accuse the organization of maintaining an extremely high degree of control over its members.
-Ex-members claim that Opus Dei directors read letters of the members.
-According to a 2006 Wayback Machine report by BBC Mundo Jose Carlos Martin de la Hoz, priest of the prelature in Spain, said this practice existed in the past, but clarified it was a manifestation of opening and confidence of the faithfuls of the Opus Dei.
+Ex-members state that Opus Dei directors read letters of the members.
+According to a 2006 report by the BBC World Service, Jose Carlos Martin de la Hoz, priest of the prelature in Spain, said this practice existed in the past, but clarified it was a manifestation of opening and confidence of the faithfuls of the Opus Dei.
 In 2001, an Opus Dei spokesman said the practice of reading the mail of numeraries was abandoned years ago, since written letters are now rarely used for correspondence.
 As an additional means of guidance, it was deemed fitting for numeraries to first show to or tell the Directors about the contents of the letter, especially when the letter would need to touch on vocation.

 About 20% of Opus Dei are celibate.
-They live in special residential centers where they lead extremely structured lives— critics say this practice isolates its members from the rest of society and allows Opus Dei to have nearly total control over its members' environments.
+They live in special residential centers where they lead extremely structured lives; critics say this practice isolates its members from the rest of society and allows Opus Dei to have nearly total control over its members' environments.
 For some books, a numerary's direct supervisor can provide permission, but for other books, permission can only be given by the prelate in Rome.
 According to some critics, Opus Dei pressures numeraries to cut off social contact with non-members, including their own families.
 Numeraries in Opus Dei generally hand over their entire salaries to the organization, and critics say this makes numeraries extremely dependent upon the organization.

-Opus Dei denies exerting any undue control over its members, and supporters say Opus Dei places an extraordinary emphasis on the personal freedom of its members.
-They quote Escrivá who said "Respect for its members' freedom is an essential condition for Opus Dei's very existence."